- Program overview

 The documentation for both subjects is in English.
 The content of each subject is detailed below.

-- 1st Subject: Dynamic analysis with ANSYS Mechanical
+- 1st Subject: ANSYS Mechanical Linear and Nonlinear Dynamics

 The ANSYS Mechanical training notes are structured into the following chapters:

 - Lecture 1: Introduction

 - Lecture 3: Modal Analysis